Julian Castro: Immigration

 Castro supports a path to citizenship for most undocumented residents of the US, has opposed President Trump's "border wall" plan, and has said that the U.S. Immigration and Customs Enforcement agency needs to be "reconstituted" and that illegal immigration should be treated as a civil offense instead of a criminal one.
 Additionally, he asserted in the first Democratic primary candidate debates on June 26, 2019 that he would repeal Section 1325 of Title 8 of the U.S. criminal code, which would decriminalize illegal entry into the U.S., rendering unlawful entry a civil offense instead of a criminal one.

 Personal life

 In 2007, Castro married Erica Lira, an elementary school teacher.
 They divorced in 2022.
-They have a daughter who was born in 2009, and a son born in December 2014.
+They have a daughter who was born in March 2009, and a son born in December 2014.

 Castro is Catholic.
 He is not a native Spanish speaker, but he began learning the language in 2010 while serving as mayor of San Antonio.
 He also studied Latin and Japanese in school.